galaxyproject/ansible-galaxy-extras/organization.rst

 developer.
 The BDFN is explicitly meant to be replaced with a more formal and democratice process if the project grows to a sufficient size or importance.

-The *committers* group is the group of trusted developers and advocates who manage the Planemo code base.
+The *committers* group is the group of trusted developers and advocates who manage the ansible-galaxy-extras code base.
 They assume many roles required to achieve the project's goals, especially those that require a high level of trust.

 The BDFN will add committers as he or she see fits, usually after a few successful pull requests.
 Committers may commit directly or merge pull